-- Press down your body and touch your chest to the floor.
+Press your body to the floor and touch your chest.

-- Now, slowly push yourself back up and repeat this 10 -12 times.
+Now, push yourself back up carefully ten to twelve times.

-You can take 1 min breaks in between sets to allow muscle recuperation and freshness before the next set.
-This will help prevent the early onset of fatigue and help you get the maximum range of motion from this exercise.
+You may take one-minute rests between sets to allow muscle recovery and refreshment before the subsequent set.
+This will aid in delaying the onset of tiredness and maximize your range of motion throughout this workout.

 2. Closed-grip Push-ups

-- You can perform 12 repetitions in each set and a total of 3-4 sets based on your body capacity.
+2. You can accomplish 12 repetitions per set and 3 to 4 sets total based on your physical capacity.

-- Don’t forget to take a break in between sets to avoid fatigue.
+3. Remember to take a pause between sets to prevent weariness.